GenSpectrum/LAPIS/docs/source/index.html.md

 Pango lineage names inherit the hierarchical nature of genetic lineages.
 For example, B.1.1 is a sub-lineage of B.1.
 More information about the pango nomenclature can be found on the website of the [Pango network](https://www.pango.network/).

 With the `pangoLineage` filter, it is possible to not only filter for a very specific lineage but also to include its sub-lineages.
 To include sub-lineages, add a `*` at the end.
 For example, writing B.1.351 will only give samples of B.1.351.
-Writing B.1.351* or B.1.351.* (there is no difference between the two variants) will return B.1.351, B.1.351.1, B.1.351.2, etc.
+Writing B.1.351* or B.1.351.* (there is no difference between these two options) will return B.1.351, B.1.351.1, B.1.351.2, etc.

 An official pango lineage name can only have at most three number components.
 A sub-lineage of a lineage with a maximal-length name (e.g., B.1.617.2) will get an alias.
 A list of aliases can be found [here](https://github.com/cov-lineages/pango-designation/blob/master/pango_designation/alias_key.json).
 B.1.617.2 has the alias AY so that AY.1 would be a sub-lineage of B.1.617.2.
 This API is aware of aliases.
 Filtering B.1.617.2* will include every lineage that starts with AY.
 It is further possible to search for B.1.617.2.1 which will then return the same results as AY.1.